Table of contents

 Pike Creek Canyon

 You’ll need to head over to the other side of the Steens to the Alvord Desert to enjoy one of the best hikes in the Steens.
-Remote, narrow, rocky and steep, it’s a fantastic trail and accessible earlier in the season than the other trails due to its elevation.
-It’s colorful rock outcroppings—pink, red, orange and dark blue— and dark spires dominate a rich riparian corridor.
-A perennial stream bordered by alder, cottonwood and willow runs through it.
+Remote, narrow, rocky, and steep, it’s a fantastic trail that is accessible earlier in the season than the other trails due to its elevation.
+Its colorful rock outcroppings—pink, red, orange, and dark blue— and dark spires dominate a rich riparian corridor.
+A perennial stream bordered by alder, cottonwood, and willow runs through it.
 The views back toward the Alvord’s alkaline playa are spectacular.
 Watch for Big Horns!

 • DIstance: 5.4 (roundtrip, out to Pike’s Knob and back)